nipon2000/DE/SQL Brazilian Ecommerce Case Study/readme.md

 ## Dataset

+The original CSV files were uploaded into Databricks and created as managed Delta tables under the `ecommerce_analysis` schema.

-The project uses multiple e-commerce source tables:
+The analysis uses the following Databricks tables:

 - `customer` — customer location and customer ID details
 - `geolocation` — zip code, city, state, latitude, and longitude information